heptarch/heptarch.github.io/drafts/demon.md

 yards directly below the stationmaster's rum, gazes with rapture at the fragile and impossible object before her.

-A shape glows and hums in the dark, planed like origami, symmetric as a jewel, and bristling with spikes.
+A shape glows and hums in the dark, symmetric as a jewel and bristling with spikes.
 Ellen pulls on a wire near her head.
-A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and hissing ribbons of piping leans forward.
+A pulley lurches, then another, then a third, and a cantilevered armature covered in coils and ribbons of piping leans forward.
-The shape responds, pulsing and folding into new patterns.
-Spikes withdraw, merge, and dance in undulating bristles before suddenly
-detaching: a constellation of twelve teardrops, guarding a central globe.
+The shape responds, folding itself into new patterns.
+Spikes withdraw, merge, and suddenly detach to form a constellation of twelve teardrops guarding a central globe.
 The teardrops shrink into themselves and disappear.

 So this, Ellen thinks, is how you